gotmax23/fedrq-mirror/README.md

 ## Installation

-fedrq has a copr repository at [gotmax23/fedrq][link-copr] that contains released versions.
+fedrq has a Copr repository at [gotmax23/fedrq][link-copr] that contains released versions.
 Development snapshots are available at [gotmax23/fedrq-dev][link-copr-dev].
-The RPM specfile is in the repository root.
+The RPM specfile is located in the repository root.

 fedrq is also [published to PyPI](https://pypi.org/project/fedrq/) so you can `pip install fedrq`.